Information Processing Task

 Jump to navigation Jump to search

-An Information Processing Task is a task that requires the conversion of latent information into manifest information.
+An Information Processing Task is a data-processing task that requires the conversion of latent information into manifest information.

 References